cissagatto/plotHPML/README.md

 The output will be a PDF file saved in the specified `FolderPlot` directory.
 The plot will show the clusters as circles, with labels grouped inside each cluster.

+### Documentation

+For more detailed documentation on each function, check out the `~/plotHPML/docs` folder

-## Contributing
+## 📚 **Contributing**

-We welcome contributions!
-If you find a bug or have a feature request, please open an issue on our GitHub page.
-You can also contribute by submitting a pull request.
+We welcome contributions from the community!
+If you have suggestions, improvements, or bug fixes, please submit a pull request or open an issue in the GitHub repository.

 ## Acknowledgment